pgMail v1.5 (12/10/2024)

 To install the TCL/u procedural language, you must have compiled (or used binary packages) and installed the TCL extensions of PostgreSQL.
 Once you are sure this has been completed, simply type the following at the unix shell prompt as a database administrator.

-# createlang pltclu [YOUR DATABASE NAME]
+# psql -c 'CREATE EXTENSION pltclu' [YOUR DATABASE NAME]

 BEFORE ADDING THE PROCEDURE TO YOUR DATABASE YOU MUST DO THE FOLLOWING!!!